 - United https://www.uhcprovider.com/en/resource-library/news/Novel-Coronavirus-COVID-19/covid19-telehealth-services/covid19-telehealth-services-telehealth.html

-- May 31, 2020: Governor Inslee’s Proclamation 20-20 regarding telemedicine payment parity scheduled to end.
+- July 1, 2020: Governor Inslee’s Proclamation 20-29 regarding telemedicine payment parity was extended until the termination of the COVID-19 State of Emergency or August 1, 2020, whichever occurs first.
 On January 1, 2021, SB 5385, which establishes telemedicine payment parity for insurance carriers in Washington State, takes effect.

 - April 30, 2020: CMS announcement that audio-only phone services, including psychotherapy, health behavior assessment and intervention services, and other behavioral health services, are covered and will be reimbursed to match payments for similar office and outpatient visits during the COVID-19 pandemic